TakanariShimbo/open-super-whisper-v2/README.md

 The core module (`core`) is fully implemented and independent of the GUI, providing transcription, LLM processing, recording, instruction set, and hotkey management features that can be reused in other projects.

 The GUI module (`gui`) leverages the core module to provide a user interface with advanced threading support for a responsive experience.

-## Using LLM Features

-To use the LLM features:

-1. Enable LLM processing using the checkbox in the main window
-2. Configure LLM settings in the instruction sets dialog:
-   - Select which LLM model to use
-   - Add custom system instructions to guide the LLM processing
-   - Enable/disable LLM processing per instruction set
-3. After recording and transcription, the LLM will process the transcribed text
-4. View the results in the LLM Analysis tab
-5. Use the Copy dropdown menu to copy transcription, LLM analysis, or both

-## Tag System

-The application uses a comprehensive tag system to manage different settings:

-- **Transcription Settings**: Language, model selection
-- **LLM Settings**: Model selection, enable/disable LLM processing
-- **Word Tags**: Custom vocabulary words/phrases for improved transcription accuracy
-- **System Prompts**:
-  - Transcription system prompts: Control how the audio is transcribed
-  - LLM system prompts: Control how the LLM analyzes the transcribed text

-All these settings can be managed per instruction set, allowing you to create specialized configurations for different use cases.

 ## License